justinbax/nesrev/README.md

-# NesREV v3.6
+# NESRev v3.6

-NesREV v3.6 (the v3.6 is part of the name, not the actual version number) is a cycle-accurate emulator for the Nintendo Entertainment System (NES).
+NESRev v3.6 (the v3.6 is part of the name, not the actual version number) is a cycle-accurate emulator for the Nintendo Entertainment System (NES).
 It is built from the ground up in plain C with only OpenGL as graphical interface (and GLEW/GLFW for compatibility).
 This project also bundles NESGen, an generator for standardized iNes 1.0 (.nes) files from program data (PRG ROM) and graphical data (CHR ROM).
-As a demonstration, a custom sample NES game is located in `src/asm/sample.asm` to be assembled, then used by NESGen to create a .nes file readable by NesREV v3.6 or another NES emulator.
+As a demonstration, a custom sample NES game is located in `src/asm/sample.asm` to be assembled, then used by NESGen to create a .nes file readable by NESRev v3.6 or another NES emulator.

 ## Usage
 `nesrev input`